|Movie Title/Year and Brief Scene Description|

 One day, she accidentally overheard a crossed-wires telephone conversation between two thugs.
 The strangers were discussing the lurid details of a planned murder plot for that evening at 11:15 (the exact time of a loud, passing train).
 Then, the invalid, psychosomatic woman received two other strange phone calls on her phone (PLaza 5-1098), and slowly realized that she was to be the object of the homicide.

 When she reported her fears to the operator and to authorities, they didn't believe her.
-She made a number of frantic phone calls to get help, attempting contact before it was too late:
+She made a number of frantic phone calls to get help, attempting contact before it was too late with:

 She was unaware that Henry had a number of dirty secrets - he was meeting - suspiciously - with Sally for lunch, and he was being swindled and blackmailed over a plan to steal drugs from the company and sell them to a fence named Morano.
 Coincidentally, Sally was married to city district attorney Fred Lord (Leif Erickson) who was investigating Henry.
 Was it possible that Henry was attempting to inherit his wife's estate (and an insurance payout) to pay off a debt of $200,000 to a blackmailer, by hiring a hitman to kill Leona?